 What you need to do

-Key steps to consider, what to watch out for, and ways advisers can help you understand how to make the most of your equity.
+Key steps to consider, what to watch out for, and ways advisors can help you understand how to make the most of your equity.

 The equity grant you signed years ago, the 83b election you filed at a previous job, or timing of certain company and personal events can all significantly affect your tax bill.